Solid fuel heating in the form of coal, wood and other biomass warms huge numbers of UK homes. Try our money-saving tips for solid fuel customers.

 LPG shares many of the downsides of solid fuel options and can be an expensive way to heat a home, but oil is certainly an option to consider.

-Heating oil is used by 1.1 million UK households and, although it isn't without its problems, it's considered one of the more affordable options for those not connected to the gas network.
+Heating oil isn't without its problems, but it's considered one of the more affordable options for those not connected to the gas network.

-Burning wood and coal in open fires and stoves makes up 38% of the UK’s primary emissions of fine particulate matter (PM2.5).
-While harmful sulphur dioxide (SO2) is also emitted by coal burned in open fires.
+Burning wood and coal in open fires and stoves releases fine particulate matter (PM2.5), and harmful sulphur dioxide (SO2) is also emitted by coal burned in open fires.